Adithyabharadwaj777/Cryptography-using-Hill-Cipher-method/README.md

 This project demonstrates how to encrypt and decrypt text using the **Hill Cipher algorithm**, implemented in Python using matrix operations and ASCII mapping.

-It supports all standard characters: uppercase, lowercase, numbers, symbols, and even space — not just alphabets.
+It supports all standard characters: uppercase, lowercase, numbers, symbols, and even space, not just alphabets.
 The encryption and decryption both use a 2x2 cipher key matrix and modular arithmetic.

 ---